 Pregnancy and Maternity Care

 Details of services and care for pregnant women are available from your GP, who will put you in contact with a local midwife for information on antenatal classes, health visitors, home/alternative births and to answer any questions you may have.
 You can also contact the Rosie Maternity Hospital.
 Free pregnancy testing kits are available through CUSU.
-See the Beeline sexual health information service.
+Go to the Student Advice Service.

 The NHS has an online maternity guide offering information on pregnancy and birth.
 The Your Pregnancy and Baby Guide gives advice on all aspects of pregnancy, from getting pregnant, early pregnancy, the scans, and the birth as well as comparative guides on what is on offer at local maternity units.